microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/riskyuser-list-history.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the risk history of a [riskyUser](../resources/riskyuser.md) object.
+Get the risk history of a [riskyUser](../resources/riskyuser.md) resource.

 >**Note:** Using the riskyUsers API requires an Azure AD Premium P2 license.